-Perform 1 set of 2 reps alternating back and forth with a good stop at the end position for 20 seconds and light intensity.
+Perform 1 set of 2 reps, alternating back and forth with a good stop at the end position for 20 seconds and light intensity.
 We’re looking for a light yet targeted stretch that hits the quads in the thigh and the hip flexor, without putting much stress on the knee joint.

 #2 – Knee Bent at 90 Stretch

 Stand with your side and one arm against the wall.
 Bend your knee backwards to 90 degrees.
 Use your glutes and hamstrings to bring the knee back.
-Keep your lower back straight as possible.
+Keep your lower back as straight as possible.

 Knee Bent at 90 Stretch

 Perform 1 set of 2 reps alternating back and forth with a good stop at the end position for 20 seconds and light intensity.
-This exercise focuses on your glutes and hamstring doing the work, which puts less stress on the knees.
+This exercise focuses on your glutes and hamstrings doing the work, which puts less stress on the knees.
 You’ll feel a good stretch and flexibility in the hip flexors, thighs, and quads areas.

 #3 – Bridge